maxtwotouch/iGym/web-app/README.md

 * Once a workout is created, you can **start it directly from the dashboard**, and it will appear in your calendar.
 * After completing a workout, it will be marked as completed and remain visible both on the dashboard and in the calendar.
 * Click on events in the calendar to view more detailed information.
+* You can also go to the Chat section to chat with other users and your personal trainer.

 ### For Personal Trainers: